onesimus-systems/dandelion/README.md

 ## Install

-1. Import Base_DB.sql into your MySQL/Maria database
+1. Create a MySQL/Maria database to house Dandelion
-2. Create a user and give it rw permissions to the new database
-3. Edit config/config.php with the correct database parameters
-4. Browse to index.php and login with:
+3. Browse to install.php in the root of Dandelion
+4. Fill in the information, check the box, and let it go
+5. The installer will direct you to the index page.
+Login with:

    ```
    Username: admin
    Password: admin
    ```

-5. Change the admin password, login again, and see your new empty log.
+6. Change the admin password, login again, and see your new empty log.

 ## TODO

-* Make an install script
-* Continue code clean-up from 3.1
+* Continue code clean-up

 ## Versioning